maxxxir/php-crud/README.md

       || id NOT IN (1,2,3,4,5)

-   we want to get users who has age > 30 and username = max or name = max what we want is this query :
+   we want to get users who has id > 30 and username = max or name = max what we want is this query :

      where age > 30 && (  username = 'max' || name = 'max' )